Quantum Mechanics on Lie Groups: I. Noncommutative Fourier Transforms: Noncommutative Fourier transforms and series

 for any periodic wave functions $\psi\in\hat P_{\cal I}\cdot L^2(\mathfrak{g})=L^2(G)$, where the principal branch of the logarithm was defined above eq.~\eqref{eq: prop of pb coordinates}.
 This is just the $\cal I$-invariant projection of the Fourier transform \eqref{eq: def ncft}.
 Owing to eq.~\eqref{e85}, it vanishes for almost any momentum $p\in\mathfrak{g}^*$, which is the sense in which it generalizes to any group $G$ the standard Fourier coefficients that occur for $G=\text{U}(1)$.
 It can be made more explicit by identifying the integral over the principal branch with an integral over the group as in eq.~\eqref{e18}, so that

 Here we let $E_\mathcal{I}(g,p):=E_\mathcal{I}(\log(g),p)$ since the sum over logarithms in \eqref{s16bis} ensures that the value of $E_\mathcal{I}(\log(g),p)$ does not depend on the choice of logarithm.
 As it turns out, the expression \eqref{eq: best def Fourier series} of noncommutative Fourier coefficients will be the most convenient one below.
+This is despite the infinite $\sqrt{|\mathbb Z|^r}$ factor, which may seem problematic at first sight, but actually ensures that the noncommutative Fourier coefficients $\cF_{\cal I}[\psi]$ are square-integrable when $\psi$ is square-integrable.
+In terms of plane waves, one can multiply eq.~\eqref{e85} by $\sqrt{|\mathbb Z|^r}$ to get

+where we formally write $\sqrt{\delta(k)}:=\delta(k)/\sqrt{\delta(0)}$ and use the prescription $\delta(0):=|\mathbb Z|$, which is well justified in the U(1) case (see section \ref{ssec: U(1) case}).
+The square root of the delta function guarantees that plane waves have finite norm, \i{i.e.}~are square-integrable: this is again a version of finite-volume regularization in quantum mechanics.